 The navigable River Witham is only a mile from Woodhall Spa village centre.
-Moorings, two public houses and parking can be found near Kirkstead bridge.
+Moorings, a public house, cafe and parking can be found near Kirkstead bridge.

-Links with the national waterways network are improvong all the time.
+Links with the national waterways network are improving all the time.
 For more information can be obtained from the British Waterways website: www.waterscape.com/canals-and-rivers/river-witham

 Walk, cycle or ride the Spa Trail on 3 miles of flat, surfaced path/bridleway along the mid-section of the old Horncastle to Woodhall Junction railway line and part of the Horncastle Canal.